This story is set during Order of the Phoenix and after the end of the Yu-gi-oh series.

 "Ah, yes.
 Azkaban is a prison, a prison for wizards.
 It has some methods I wish were not used.
 Ever heard about Dementors?"

 "I can not say I have."
-Yugi said, his interest awoken.
+Yugi said, his interest awoken although he tried not to show too much.

 "They are soul sucking creatures.
 They feed on fear, making people relive their worst memories.
 However, Lucius Malfoy escaped both Azkaban and them.
 Now he is Hogwarts governor, has high friend in the ministry and keeps a good name by donating lots of money to charity and St. Mungo's Hospital.
 He is a dangerous opponent.
 There is one other thing; his son starts fifth year in Hogwarts this year.
 I hope you treat him equally well as the rest of the students."